ismail-yilmaz/upp-components/README.md

 At the moment there are two ways to install `upp-components`

-1. Downlad the repository and move the package folders to your local `uppsrc/` directories.
+1. Downlad the repository and move the package folders to your local `uppsrc` directories.

 2. Clone or download the repository and set it up as an U++ *assembly* or *nest*.
 This is the recommended method.
-You can find more information on Ultimate++ packages, assemblies and nests, [here](https://www.ultimatepp.org/app$ide$GettingStarted_en-us.html#2).
+You can find more information on Ultimate++ packages, assemblies and nests, [here](https://www.ultimatepp.org/app$ide$PackagesAssembliesAndNests$en-us.html).

 ## Components

-`upp-components` repository is organized into directories, retaining and reflecting the crucial sections of `uppsrc` directory structure.
+`upp-components` repository is organized into directories, retaining and reflecting the crucial sections of the `uppsrc` directory structure.

 ### Core